-3.17 Over Temperature Alarm Setpoints (installed equipment may vary)
+3.18 Over Temperature Alarm Setpoints

-The Over Temperature Alarm system watchdog system fully independent of the furnace temperature software.
-The Over Temperature Alarm system is typically factory set to 200°C for each zone.
+The Over Temperature Alarm system is factory set to 200°C for each zone.
 The system consists of a microprocessor-based eight channel analog input scanner/multiplexer and annunciator that provides automatic switching for multi-point display and alarm of the furnace zone temperatures.
 Signals received from redundant type K thermocouples in each zone of the furnace are scanned and alternately displayed on the digital temperature panel meter mounted below the Main Control Console of the furnace.
 See drawing 802-101915-03 Over Temperature Monitor wiring schematic.